Summary of the Girls' Head of the River for the Geelong Ladies Challenge Cup

 By 1975 there were 32 girls rowing and talk of girls competing at the Senior Regatta which, in fact, happened in 1981 when Geelong Grammar and Geelong College competed with MCEGGS, Morongo and Lauriston in 1st and 2nd Fours over 800m on the Friday.

 MLC and Carey joined the racing in 1982, with Carey boating a First Four in 1983.
 In 1984 there were seven girls' crews rowing in each of 1st, 2nd and 3rd Four events but in the next year the regatta reverted to an all APS affair with only GGS and GC boating a First Four.
-In 1986 Carey reappeared in the First Fours and Wesley joined, so finally, with Caulfield joining in 1987, all five co-educational schools were boating a first four over 1500m.
+In 1986 Carey reappeared in the First Fours and Wesley boated a First Four for the first time, so finally, with Caulfield joining in 1987, all five co-educational schools were boating a first four over 1500m.

 Many of those who have competed have gone on to National and International success.
 In 1995 fourth and fifth girls' crews were introduced, racing over 1000m in regulation fours and in 1999 Year 10 Fours competed.
 Girls first eights (1998), second eights (1999) and third eights (2002) have replaced the open fours in the last few years.
 The Girls third eights reverted back to Open Fours in 2006.